danielrriggs/danielrriggs.github.io/content/Samskara.md

 ---
 A collection of experiences and undigested emotional energy that gets stored in your mind.

 A memory impression.
-Thought generating machines that live in our [[Citta]] which generates thoughts at the right time.
+Thought generating machines that live in our [[Chitta]] which generates thoughts at the right time.

 In the east, they understand the western term "[[Personality]]" as a collection of samskaras.